charlax/python-education/learning-python/02-the-language.md

 ❓ Questions to ask orally:

 - Are there anonymous functions?
-No.
+    - Not really.
     - `lambda` is not supposed to be assigned and only supports a single line
 - How do you transform a list in positional arguments?
     - `f(*args)`